JoeFu/alportal-document/docs/guide/setup-environment.md

 ***Node.js*** can be installed from https://nodejs.org/.
 The latest LTS version is the generally recommended.

+:::danger Pending
-:::danger node js 16.9 or latest LTS?
+node js 16.9 or latest LTS?
 :::

 ### Installing the Yarn Package Manager